charan2040/Retinal-Image-Analysis/README.md

-# Retinal Image Analysis for Diabetic Retinopathy Detection 🧠📊
+# Retinal Image Analysis for Diabetic Retinopathy Detection

  A deep learning-based solution for early-stage detection of diabetic retinopathy using CNN and transfer learning techniques.
+ Automates detection of diabetic retinopathy from fundus images
+ Leverages a Convolutional Neural Network (CNN) for end-to-end classification
+ Helps flag early signs of DR to assist ophthalmologists

-## 🚀 Overview
+##  Overview

 This project focuses on analyzing large-scale retinal datasets and detecting the severity of diabetic retinopathy through deep learning models.
 The pipeline is built using PyTorch Lightning and integrates preprocessing, model training, evaluation, and visualization.